nicholaszollinger/nicholaszollinger.github.io/_projects/NessieEngine.md

 # What I am Working On:
 ### Immediate:
-Over the summer, I am going to be doing some project-wide refactors, with the aim of getting a Physics Test scene up and running!
-- New Syntax Rules ✅
-- Refactor Math classes with SIMD operations. ✅
-- Refactor Logging & Profiling code to be more robust. ✅
-- Port Asset System Work from last semester. ✅
-- Finish basic Physics System ✅
-- Asset System overhaul; multithreaded architecture. ✅
+This Fall, the aim is finish rendering features and create the Editor UI!
-- Renderer Refactor, Render Thread, Debug Rendering API. ⌛
+- Renderer Refactor - Vulkan Abstraction ⌛
-- Create a Physics Test with boxes falling on each other.

-### Fall Goals:
-Overall, I plan on having the basic structure to make small demos using my engine.
-Being able to load a project, edit and run all in the editor.
+    - PBR Pipeline
+    - Shadows
-- ECS revisit.
+- ECS refactor - wrapping Entt.
-- Editor UI
+- Editor UI - using ImGui.
-- Engine vs Game Applications
+- 3D Demo Scene showing off features!

 ### Next Year (Unless I can get to these sooner):
+- Full Jolt Physics Integration
+- Exporting a final executable.
 - Proper Serialization - utilizing a binary format.
-- UI
+- UI System.
-- Sound
+- Audio System.
 - Scripting, in python (lower priority, as I will be the solo dev for this engine).